– 10 min read

 “That’s so ironic!”
 We’ve all probably uttered these words at some point.
 In fact, you probably hear “isn’t it ironic?” all the time.
 Irony is one of the English language’s most misused and abused words.

 Irony has become synonymous with coincidence, bad luck, and pleasant surprises.
 But most things in life aren’t ironic.

 So if coincidences, bad luck, and unusual situations aren’t, what is ironic?
 Let’s track down the misused word and uncover what situations it pertains to.

 The use of irony shows the contrast or incongruity between how things appear and how they are in reality.
 The remark “how ironic” indicates a meaning that’s the opposite of its precise meaning.

-In an ironic phrase, one thing is said while another thing is meant.
-For example, if it were a cold, rainy day, you might say, “What a beautiful day!”
-Alternatively, if you were suffering from food poisoning, you might say, “Wow, I feel great today.”
+In an ironic phrase, one thing is said, while another thing is meant.
+For example, if it were a cold, rainy gray day, you might say, “What a beautiful day!”
+Or, alternatively, if you were suffering from a bad bout of food poisoning, you might say, “Wow, I feel great today.”

-These are both examples of verbal irony, the most frequently used type of irony (more on that later.)
+These are both examples of irony –– verbal irony, to be precise –– the most frequently used type of irony (more on that later.)

 Where does the word irony come from?

 Looking at irony’s origins can help with understanding how to best use the word.
 The word irony comes from the Latin ironia, meaning “feigned ignorance,” and previously from the Greek eironeia.
 Eiron, a Greek comic, was an intelligent underdog who used his wit to triumph over the egotistical character Alazon.

 Since irony describes an outcome that contrasts with the originally expected results, you’ll see that writers generally use irony to build tension, create humor, or as a plot twist.